Tag: 1970s

 The two went on and on, playing the dozens until I finally broke in.
 “So I take it you two know each other?”

 It turned out that Zongo and Charlie met right after he’d come back from Vietnam and they had been thick as thieves for a while.
 I guess they just kind of lost touch when Zongo went south to to be part of the San Francisco scene.
-Both Charlie and I laughed our asses off when he told us the story about the how the Condor sign talked to him one night.
+Both Charlie and I laughed our asses off when he told us the story about the how the Condor sign spoke to him one night.
 Who’s to say?
-I’ve seen, if not crazier things, some pretty weird shit out there on the edge.
+I’ve seen—if not crazier things—some pretty weird shit out there on the edge.

 Well, we spent a good piece of time there in the courtyard, laughing and smoking some primo weed that Charlie was holding.
 At one point, we had been talking about all the heads that had been showing up in Mendo, and wouldn’t be cool if we had a place where we could all hang out together where we wouldn’t get hassled.

 Zongo took a big hit and looked kind of philosophically up at the moon so that we followed his gaze.
-“Have I got an idea!” he said once he had blown out the hit, and that was that.
+“I’ve got an idea!” he said once he had exhaled the smoke, and that was that.
 Girassol was reborn.

 • Kingdoms of the Radio: Chae Burton 1 [ficção]